Dulles Glass

 Prepare for your project by gathering the necessary supplies to frame your mirror.
 First, decide what you will use as a frame.
-Measure those dimensions and then go to Dulles Glass & Mirror to find a custom cut mirror to fit your frame.
-Secure your mirror to a flat surface such as a door, closet or wall, with glass glue and hardware.
+Measure those dimensions and then go to Dulles Glass to find a custom-cut mirror to fit your frame.
+Secure your mirror to a flat surface such as a door, closet, or wall, with glass glue and hardware.

 Ready to find out how to frame a mirror from a boat porthole?
 Let's get nautical!
 Similar to the window frame mirror, this project repurposes boat windows.
 This mirror would look great in a beach house paired with striped navy blue walls.
 For this particular porthole shape, a square mirror would be inserted.
-Although, many boat portholes will use round shaped mirrors.
-Luckily for you, Dulles Glass & Mirror will have a custom size round or square mirror for your project.
-This material will need a special glass to metal glue that will secure your mirror to the porthole.
+However, many boat portholes will useround-shaped mirrors.
+Luckily for you, Dulles Glass will have a custom-sized round or square mirror for your project.
+This material will need a special glass-to-metal glue that will secure your mirror to the porthole.

 The convenience of being able to choose a specific size mirror for your DIY project isn't the only customization available.
 You can also choose a glass tint for your mirror: